-The Queen Mary University of London (QMUL) Life Sciences Initiative (LSI) aims to develop a unique life sciences cluster stretching across our east London campuses, acting as a beacon to attract partners from higher education, the NHS and industry.
+The Queen Mary University of London (QMUL) Life Sciences Institute (LSI) aims to develop a unique life sciences cluster stretching across our east London campuses, acting as a beacon to attract partners from higher education, the NHS and industry.
 Working with these partners, and through the application of interdisciplinary research expertise garnered from all three faculties of QMUL, the LSI will address fundamental healthcare-related challenges to deliver demonstrable patient benefits.
 In doing so, the LSI and partners will aim to prevent illness and optimise treatment (through improved delivery of safe and compassionate care) and so address the marked health inequalities in the local population of London’s East End and beyond.

 Three virtual LSI research centres and one cross-cutting centre support life sciences research at QMUL.
 These are: